melexis/mlx90640-library/README.md

 # Python

-This fork also incorporates code from pimoroni and pjaos.
+This fork also incorporates code from pjaos.

 To run the python module as pi user (non-root).
 Use: